custom built wheels

 Assembly

 So now that the wheels are all aligned and ready to go.
 It’s time to assemble by hand and with patience.
 If it’s rushed, a bolt can end up scratching a lip or scratching a center.
 The whole process would have to be redone.
-Pictured here, Joe is making sure the wheels are 10/10.
-The end product is something WCI is proud of.
+Pictured here, Joe is making sure the wheels are 10/10 so the end product is something WCI is proud of.